Market Whales and Their Recent Bets on MDB Options - MongoDB (NASDAQ:MDB)

 What Analysts Are Saying About MongoDB

-Benzinga Edge's Unusual Options board spots potential market movers before they happen.
-See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Barclays has decided to maintain their Overweight rating on MongoDB, which currently sits at a price target of $270. * Consistent in their evaluation, an analyst from Scotiabank keeps a Sector Perform rating on MongoDB with a target price of $230. * Consistent in their evaluation, an analyst from Rosenblatt keeps a Buy rating on MongoDB with a target price of $290. * An analyst from Guggenheim has decided to maintain their Buy rating on MongoDB, which currently sits at a price target of $260. * An analyst from Piper Sandler has decided to maintain their Overweight rating on MongoDB, which currently sits at a price target of $275.
+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * Maintaining their stance, an analyst from Piper Sandler continues to hold a Overweight rating for MongoDB, targeting a price of $275. * Consistent in their evaluation, an analyst from Macquarie keeps a Neutral rating on MongoDB with a target price of $230. * An analyst from Wedbush has revised its rating downward to Outperform, adjusting the price target to $300. * Consistent in their evaluation, an analyst from B of A Securities keeps a Buy rating on MongoDB with a target price of $275. * In a cautious move, an analyst from RBC Capital downgraded its rating to Outperform, setting a price target of $320.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for MongoDB with Benzinga Pro for real-time alerts.

 Edge Rankings